cforcalvin/PDF-PO/README.md

 # PDF-PO

-PDFPO is a simple, open-source macOS PDF editor written in Swift.
+PDF-PO is a simple, open-source macOS PDF editor written in Swift.
 It lets you open a PDF, select text, and replace the selection by masking it and drawing new text on top.

 ## Features
 - Open and view PDFs